MTayyab10/How-to-Start-a-Start-up/Lecture 2/Team and Execution .md

 Firing people when it's not working.
 Firing people is one of the worst parts of running a company.

-Actually in my own experience, I'd say it is the very worst part.
+Firing is very worst part.
-Every first time founder waits too long, everyone hopes that an employee will turn around.

 But the right answer is to fire fast when it's not working.
 It's better for the company, it's also better for the employee.
 But it's so painful and so awful, that everyone gets it wrong the first few times.

 In addition to firing people who are doing bad at their job:

-1. creating office politics
+1. Creating office politics
-2. who are persistently negative
+2. Whoo are persistently negative

 - The rest of the company is always aware of employees doing things like this, and it's just this huge drag - it's completely toxic to the company.